ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

   Ensure that you set the static route before you change the default gateway, otherwise the web console might become unreachable.
   {:important}

-  The primary VM will now have access to the internet.
+  The primary VM now has access to the internet.

 7. To confirm that the primary VM has internet access, run a `wget` command to a public IP address or website.
 To do so, go back to vCenter and right-click **CC1 > Open Console**.
 Log in to the console by using the console credentials from the HyTrust CloudControl service details page.
-Run a `wget` command such as `wget www.ibm.com`, and you should get an immediate response.
+Run a `wget` command such as `wget www.ibm.com` to receive an immediate response.
 Confirm that the request was sent and a `200` response was received.

 ## Related links
 {: #managinghtcc-related}